dimitri-nicolo/calico/master/usage/configuration/prometheus.md

       ...
 ```
 <div class="alert alert-info" role="alert">
-<b>Note</b>: Alternatively, you can directly mount the location of your certificates directly
+<b>Note</b>: Alternatively, you can mount the location of your certificates directly
 into the container instead of using secrets.
 </div>
 ```